The Transfiguration of the Lord

-Stewardship: Caring for God’s Creation – Gaudium Evangelii Chapter 2, Cultural Challenges
+Stewardship: Caring for God’s Creation – Gaudium Evangelii, Chapter 2, Cultural Challenges

 The Pastor’s Corner